ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/01-restaurant-classes.md

 ## Submission

 Submit this assignment by creating a release on GitHub and uploading the release URL to the assignment on Canvas.
-You **should not** submit this Codio or mark it as complete in Codio, in case you need to come back to it and make changes later.
+You **should not** submit this Codio project or mark it as complete in Codio, in case you need to come back to it and make changes later.

 ---
+---
+---

 ## Starfleet Subs Menu

+_our motto: to boldly eat a sandwich where no sandwich has been eaten before_

 Each attribute described below should be implemented as a private variable within the class.
 Most attributes will also include a **getter** method, and sometimes a **setter** method, following this naming scheme (using **Price** as an example):
   * **Java** - The private `price` attribute would have a `getPrice` getter and `setPrice` setter method.